gSchool/phx-react-projects-backend/README.md

 ```

 ## Routes
-To see the overview of all of the routes available, run `nodemon` in this folder after installing the dependencies and then navigate to [http://localhost:8000](http://localhost:8000)
+To see the overview of all of the specific routes available for each project, run `nodemon` in this folder after installing the dependencies and then navigate to [http://localhost:8000](http://localhost:8000)